 Related: Feel the warmth of the best songs about sunshine.

 Mannish Boy – Muddy Waters

-Ray Liotta’s Goodfellas character, Henry Hill, was a charmer.
+Henry Hill was a charmer.
 Though he was married, he entertained several ladies, including “Sandy,” which is one of the times in the movie you hear Muddy Waters’ blues classic ‘Mannish Boy.’
 Another scene featuring the Hill family eating dinner also has the song playing in the background.
 ‘Mannish Boy’ is one of the most popular blues songs of all time, with countless artists covering the classic song.

 Layla (Piano Exit) – Derek and the Dominos

-Towards the end of Goodfellas, as all of the illicit activity (like hiding dead bodies) begins catching up to the gangster families, Eric Claptons’ ‘Layla’ plays.
+Towards the end of this epic tale, as all of the illicit activity (like hiding dead bodies) begins catching up with the gangster families, Eric Claptons’ ‘Layla’ plays.
 Though he has released live versions of this song as a solo artist, he first released this high-energy track when he was part of the band Derek and the Dominos.

 Related: See this song on our playlist of songs with girl names in the title.